MysteryPancake/Houdini-OpenCL/README.md

 | [Download the HIP file!](./hips/demo1.hiplc?raw=true) |
 | --- |

 I know it looks overwhelming already, but it's about to get worse.
-We're going to translate it into OpenCL.
+We're going to translate it into OpenCL!

 ### Plain OpenCL version

-Let's start by using plain OpenCL without @-bindings, since they add a layer of confusion.
+Let's start without using @-bindings, since they add a layer of confusion.
 Add an OpenCL node and untick "Enable @-Binding".

 <img src="./images/disable_at_binding.png" width="400">